hoovbr/vin/README.md

 - VINs are 64-bit integers, making them more space-efficient than UUIDs and ULIDs, which take 128 bits at best.
 - VINs can be sorted, earning a chronologically sorted list, thanks to the monotonically-increasing nature of the IDs.
 - VINs encode additional context and meaning to the data it stores, such as the timestamp, data type, and shard ID, which can be used to identify the source of the data, optimizing distributed systems and debugging.
 - VINs are fully customizable.
-As you could see in the [configuration](#configuration) section, you can customize the number of bits used for each component of the VIN, allowing you to optimize the VIN for your specific use case.
+As you could see in the [Configuration](#configuration) section, you can customize the number of bits used for each component of the VIN, allowing you to optimize the VIN for your specific use case.

 ## How does it work?